mapcio04/proyecto-wow/README.md

 This is a text project for the company wow desarrollos digitales

-To run this project all you have to do is npm install
+all you have to do is run the following command:

+npm i install
+node app.js